YenXXXW/news-tailwind/README.md

 ### **About the Project**

-*A website that show the latest news from all around the world* *Used NextJS server-side rendering to get the latest news on every request* *A search box to search the news by topic is also included*
+*A website that show the latest news from all around the world* <br/>
+*Used NextJS server-side rendering to get the latest news on every request*<br/>
+*A search box to search the news by topic is also included*